 The online survey started from the March 2011 survey.
-The share of respondents who choose to complete the online survey is slightly below 50 percent as of the June 2020 survey.
+The share of respondents who choose to complete the online survey is approximately 50 percent as of the March 2021 survey.

 Numerous business surveys are now conducted in Japan and overseas, and the Tankan is one of the oldest.
 The first business survey in Japan was the Short-Term Survey of the Industries conducted by the former Industrial Bank of Japan, which took the Economic Test -- carried out by the IFO Institute for Economic Research in the former West Germany -- as a model and started in 1951.
 The Bank took over and revised this survey, and started the Principal Enterprises Tankan in 1957.
 The Bank then launched the All Enterprises Tankan in 1974, which was substantially revised in 2004 with the termination of the Principal Enterprises Tankan.
 Throughout this long history the Bank has revised sample enterprises and survey items to adequately reflect actual economic conditions in Japan.

 Note: In principle, the Tankan survey covered major companies generally reflecting business trends in each industry among listed companies with capital of 100 million yen or more (excluding financial and insurance companies).

 In addition to the Tankan (released by the Research and Statistics Department in the Bank's Head Office) on a nationwide basis, the Bank's branches also compile and release the Local Branch Tankan, which covers enterprises within each region.
 Released materials are available on the branch websites (available only in Japanese).